Jack Smith (lawyer): United States special counsel

-In September 2023, Smith's January 6 investigation obtained phone toll records of Republican lawmakers through court orders, including nine Senators and one Congressman.
-The records showed called numbers, times, and durations, but not content.
+The FBI investigation underlying Smith's January 6 case was internally codenamed "Arctic Frost," opened in April 2022 and transferred to Smith that November.
+In 2023, investigators used grand jury subpoenas to obtain phone toll records from eight Republican senators and one congressman for four days surrounding January 6, 2021.
+Documents released by Senate Judiciary Committee Chairman Chuck Grassley in October 2025 showed the investigation issued 197 subpoenas seeking records on approximately 430 Republican individuals and entities.
+Grassley called it "an unconstitutional breach"; Smith's attorneys defended the investigation as "entirely proper" and approved by DOJ career officials.

 Two weeks before Trump won the 2024 presidential election, he said in a radio interview that, were he to take office, "I would fire him [Jack Smith] within two seconds."
 On November 13, it was reported that Smith planned to step down before Trump took office.
 On November 22, it was reported that Trump was planning to use the Justice Department to investigate his 2020 election loss as well as to fire Jack Smith's entire team.
 In January 2025, Jack Smith provided the report to the attorney general (as he is required to do by law) and resigned his role of special counsel before Donald Trump took office.
 A 137-page part of the report about the election subversion case was publicly released.
 The other part of the report about the documents case was not immediately released.

-On February 25, 2025, Trump revoked the security clearances of Smith's lawyer, Peter Koski, a partner with the Covington & Burling firm, as well as the security clearances of everyone else in the firm who worked with Smith while he was special counsel.
+On February 25, 2025, Trump revoked the security clearances of Smith's attorney, Peter Koski, a partner with the Covington & Burling firm, as well as the security clearances of everyone else in the firm who worked with Smith while he was special counsel.

+On February 23, 2026, US District Judge Aileen Cannon, who had thrown out the case Smith brought against Donald Trump before he was re-elected president, ruled that Smith’s final report will not be released, arguing that "it is certainly not customary" for a prosecutor whose case was thrown out to later be allowed to "publicly disseminate large swaths of discovery generated in the case."